Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs-checkpointstoreblob-aio/README.md

 ### Offsets & sequence numbers
 Both offset & sequence number refer to the position of an event within a partition.
 You can think of them as a client-side cursor.
 The offset is a byte numbering of the event.
 The offset/sequence number enables an event consumer (reader) to specify a point in the event stream from which they want to begin reading events.
-You can specify the a timestamp such that you receive events that were enqueued only after the given timestamp.
+You can specify a timestamp such that you receive events enqueued only after the given timestamp.
 Consumers are responsible for storing their own offset values outside of the Event Hubs service.
 Within a partition, each event includes an offset, sequence number and the timestamp of when it was enqueued.